-

 Section 118 of Argentine Companies Law states that foreign entities wishing to carry on regular business in Argentina must set up a branch (Succursal) or a subsidiary, to that extent they must: a) prove their existence and validity pursuant to their laws of incorporation; b) constitute a corporate domicile in Argentina; c) register with Argentina Public Registry (local registries resolutions require to incorporate the foreign company in the register where they have the most economic activity); d) explain the decision to incorporate the branch and appoint a legal representative.

-Also, companies incorporated abroad may be registered before the Public Registry under section 123 of the Argentine Companies Law since they act as shareholder of a local company.
-Nevertheless, the Argentine Companies Law prosecute foreign companies which its corporate purpose is principally developed in Argentina ever since the majority of the company´s value is located in Argentina These companies will be considered as local companies and must be converted to a local company in the terms of section 124 of the Argentine Companies law No. 19,550.
+Also, companies incorporated abroad may be registered with the Public Registry under section 123 of the Argentine Companies Law since they act as shareholder of a local company.
+Foreign companies whose corporate purpose is principally developed in Argentina shall be redomiciled to Argentina where the majority of the company´s value is located in Argentina.
+These companies will be considered as local companies and must be converted to a local entity type pursuant to section 124 of the Argentine Companies law No. 19,550.

 -